Linda de Vetta: Impact and acknowledgment

 De Vetta's professional trajectory is featured in Melanie Bell's Movie Workers, a comprehensive analysis of the proficient contributions made by female film technicians in Britain spanning from the 1930s to the 1980s.
 Bell characterises de Vetta’s choice to transition to commercials as a means of achieving a balance between her professional and personal life, a common feature of women's professional lives in the film industry of the 1960s and 1970s.
 Bell explains that when de Vetta became a mother, her job as a make-up artist became impossible to sustain in the feature film industry which demanded long working hours.
 As a result, she temporarily transitioned to working on commercials, where the hours were more manageable.
 The book highlights that women were primarily responsible for managing the demands of work and family life.

 De Vetta's contributions to the field of make-up artistry have had a profound and enduring influence on the film industry, earning her widespread admiration and recognition from her peers.
-She won a Primetime Emmy Award for Outstanding Makeup in 1988 for her work on Poor Little Rich Girl, The Barbara Hutton Story, and a Primetime Emmy nomination in 1998 for her work on Snow White: A Tale of Terror starring Sigorney Weaver.
+She won a Primetime Emmy Award for Outstanding Makeup in 1988 for her work on Poor Little Rich Girl: The Barbara Hutton Story, and a Primetime Emmy nomination in 1998 for her work on Snow White: A Tale of Terror.